 Income, Sales, Death and Gift State Taxes Chart

-When you decide to move from one state to another, one factor that should be taken into consideration is what type of taxes you will be charged in your new state of residence.
-This will be particularly important for retirees since many are on fixed incomes and unanticipated taxes can wreak havoc on their retirement lifestyle.
+When relocating from one state to another, it's vital to consider the new taxation rates you'll encounter in your new state of residence.
+This is particularly important for retirees, since many are on fixed incomes and unanticipated taxes can radically impair one's retirement lifestyle.

-Estate taxes, which are calculated based on the overall value of an estate as opposed to who inherits the estate, are currently collected in the following states: Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont and Washington.
+Estate taxes, which are based on the overall value of estate, are currently collected in the states of Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont, Washington and the District of Columbia.

 State Gift Taxes

-Until recently, only one state collected gift taxes at the state level: Connecticut.
-However, in the late spring of 2013 Minnesota enacted a state gift tax that went into effect on July 1, 2013.
+Until recently, only the state of Connecticut collected gift taxes at the state level: However, in the late spring of 2013, Minnesota enacted a state gift tax that went into effect on July 1, 2013.
 In May 2012, the Tennessee gift tax was retroactively repealed back to January 1, 2012.
-Louisiana's gift tax was repealed on July 1, 2008, and North Carolina's gift tax was repealed on January 1, 2009.
+Meanwhile, Louisiana's gift tax was repealed on July 1, 2008, and North Carolina's gift tax was repealed on January 1, 2009.

 Overview of State Taxes

-NOTE: This chart shows which state governments collect these types of taxes; while some state governments may not collect a certain type of tax, local governments at the county or city level may collect one even if the state does not.
+The chart below shows which states currently collect state individual income taxes, state sales taxes, state estate taxes, state inheritance taxes, and/or state gift taxes.
+Note that local governments at the county or city level may collect one even if the state does not.